absorensen/numbers_go_brrrr/m2_concurrency/README.md

 # Concurrency
-Ok, so in the memory hierarchies module we looked at parallelism in the form of GPU-parallelism.
+Ok, so in the memory hierarchies module we looked at parallelism in the form of GPU parallelism.
 In many ways, I find it to be an easier introduction to the concept of parallelism.
 The threads need to be tightly coordinated and you need to make sure you have a clear model of which memory is available to all threads, which memory is available inside a work group and which memory is exclusive to the single thread.
 Programming GPU's can be a bit mind bending and as such I wanted to put it in early to allow you some time to get used to that way of thinking.

-Parallelism and concurrency are often used interchangably, but they aren't necessarily the same.
+Parallelism and concurrency are often used interchangably, but they aren't the same.
 [Concurrency][0] is when we run several calls at once, but they aren't necessarily running on two different physical cores.
 This could for example be the downloading of several files at once.
 Things are happening in the background, the process doesn't necessarily need to sit and wait for the first file